Drive changes in behaviour with an Incentive Program.

 Distributors need constant support with day-to-day activities.
 This will include marketing materials, samples of your product, and sales data.
 All of which will all be used to pitch your product to buyers.
 The best support you can offer your channel partners is a commitment of your time and focus to ensure they are receiving everything they need to be successful.

-A carefully designed and well-run incentive program can rouse a sales force, motivate marketing staff, or reinvigorate an uninspired channel network.
+A carefully designed and well-run wholesale incentive programs can rouse a sales force, motivate wholesale marketing staff, or reinvigorate an uninspired channel network.
 Any of these objectives are reason enough to use incentives.
 Work with your distributors to set sales targets that are attainable, yet challenging to keep them interested.

 Consider rewarding certain educational pursuits that demonstrate a long-term commitment to professional growth and development.
 These pursuits may include product training, certification or attending industry seminars and conferences.
 Incentive programs provide a way for suppliers to fight for the mindshare of their distributors much the way those same distributors compete for the mindshare of consumers.